A Principled Path to Fitted Distributional Evaluation: Theoretical results

 \subsection{General divergence under possibly non-tabular setting}

 In this subsection, we will discuss general state-action spaces that can be either tabular or non-tabular.
 As explained in Section \ref{sec:inaccuracy_metrics}, controlling $\eta_\infty$-error (like Theorem Theorem~\ref{thm:tabular}) by an expectation-based objective function is challenging and requires strong assumptions for non-tabular settings.
 We now shift our focus to the more compatible (expectation-based) $\dpiqextension$-bound.
 In this subsection, we move beyond squared IPS metrics discussed in Section \ref{sec:tabular} and allow $\divergence$ to be more general functional Bregman divergence.
 Some standard conditions are needed to establish the convergence.
-Specifically, we assume that the data distribution $(\rho)$ sufficiently covers the target distribution $(d_\pi)$ (see Assumption \ref{assp:coverage}), and that the model class satisfies an entropy condition characterized by a complexity coefficient $\alpha \in (0,2)$ (see Assumption \ref{assp:NS_metric}).
-Due to space limitation, we only present a high-level discussion of the convergence of the proposed FDE estimation based on our theoretical results.
-The details can be found in Theorems \ref{thm:generalizd_convergence} and \ref{thm:generalizd_convergence_alternative} in Appendix \ref{sec:proofs_appendix}.
+Specifically, we assume that the data distribution $(\rho)$ sufficiently covers the target distribution $(d_\pi)$ (see Assumption \ref{assp:coverage}), and that the model class satisfies an entropy condition characterized by a complexity coefficient $\alpha \in (0,2)$ (see \eqref{ineq:bracketing_number_statements} of Assumption \ref{assp:NS_metric}).
+The larger the $\alpha$, the more complex the model class.

-In particular, the error bounds derived from our analysis take the following general form, which primarily illustrates the dependence on the sample size $N$: